joavzmo/DC/SampleExercise.md

 ## Context

 Now that you pre-processed the writings of the philosopher, you will create the neural network model.
-The model will later be used to predict the next character in the artificial generated text.
+The model will later be used to predict the next character in the artificially generated text.

 Remember that `maxlen` is a number specifying the length of the character sequences that you extracted, and that `chars_list` is a sorted list of the unique characters in the writings.
 Both are pre-loaded.